keyap1402/Fin_projects/README.md

 Fixed income portfolio management teams spend significant time on exactly two things: monitoring whether portfolios are performing within mandate constraints, and surfacing data issues before they distort risk metrics.
 Both tasks are traditionally manual, error-prone, and time-consuming at scale.

-I built this tool to understand — and demonstrate — how that surveillance workflow functions under the hood.
+I built this tool to understand how surveillance workflow functions under the hood.
 The goal was to move beyond academic knowledge of fixed income concepts and build something that reflects how an actual analyst seat operates: ingesting portfolio data, computing risk exposure, checking compliance rules, and producing clean reporting output without manual intervention.

 ---